JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/usages/htmlbuilder.md

-Light way for creating HTML string with fluent method syntax of C#.<br>
+Simple way for creating HTML string with fluent method syntax of C#.<br>
 All Web Components generate a HtmlBuilder.

 Single element